michelzanini/appglu-androidsdk/appglu-android-sdk/README.md

 AppGlu SDK for Android devices.
 Requires Android 2.2 (API version 8) or above.
 It simplifies the use of the AppGlu Java Client library on Android and adds asynchronous calls to APIs using AsyncTask.
-Moreover, it adds Android specific functionality to APIs such as Analytics, Sync and Storage.
+Moreover, it adds Android specific functionality such as Content Synchronization, Analytics and Push Notifications/GCM integration.

 # Dependencies